Read our brilliant Plastic free Guest Blog series with all you need to know on living Plastic Free:

-The Story of Plastic takes a sweeping look at the man-made crisis of plastic pollution and the worldwide effect it has on the health of our planet and the people who inhabit it.
+The Story of Plastic film takes a sweeping look at the man-made crisis of plastic pollution and the worldwide effect it has on the health of our planet and the people who inhabit it.
 The film illustrates the ongoing catastrophe: fields full of garbage, veritable mountains of trash, rivers and seas clogged with waste, and skies choked with the poisonous emissions from plastic production and processing.

+We held two screenings of the film in May and July 2020.
 Watch the 45 minute post-film panel discussion from the first showing in May 2020 with Daisy Cooper MP, Amanda Yorwerth from St Albans Friends of the Earth, Jeremy Silverstone from Greenpeace St Albans, and Gail Jackson from Sustainable St Albans.

 For more information and key action points on how to #breakfreefromplastic see: